Iterative-Insights/ledger_sample/README.md

 ## Description

 Sample project demonstrating intercanister calls to the mainnet ICP ledger, written in Motoko for the backend canister and Typescript for the front-end client.
 The backend utilizes a lock in a stable map to prevent concurrency issues with double-credits/withdrawals.
 The backend canister also maintains its own stable balance of deposits from users so that withdrawals can be tracked properly.

-THIS IS A WORK IN PROGRESS.
+connect2ic is used for multi-wallet support.
+If you know a better alternative please reach out to aug@iterative.day

 ## Ledger Sample Backend